AY2526S1-CS2103T-T14-4/tp/docs/UserGuide.md

 2. Download the latest `ElderRing.jar` file from [here](https://github.com/AY2526S1-CS2103T-T14-4/tp/releases/tag/v1.3).

-3. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+3. Copy the file to the folder you want to use as the _home folder_ for your ElderRing.

-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.<br>
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar ElderRing.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)